jamesrcounts/TKP.Student/README.md

 # TKP.Student
-A starter repository for students using courseware from teachingkidsprogramming.org
+A starter repository for students using courseware from teachingkidsprogramming.org.
+It contains the recipe for `SimpleSquare`.